Jock itch is a fungal infection of the skin on the groin and inner area of the thighs. The medical name for jock itch is

 Hot, humid conditions can increase your risk of jock itch.
 Other factors that may increase the chances of jock itch:

-Both men and women can be affected.
-The condition is more common in men, especially those who perspire heavily.
+Both men and women can be affected, but the condition is more common in men.

 Jock itch causes a chafed, itchy, and sometimes painful rash around the groin and upper, inner thigh.
 The area near the anus may also be affected.
 The rash is:

 Over-the-counter antifungal creams can usually treat jock itch.
 Creams or lotions work better on jock itch than sprays.
 In severe or persistent cases, your doctor may prescribe stronger creams or oral medication.
 Use your prescription for the entire time that your doctor recommends.
 This will help prevent the rash from returning.
 If your rash does not go away within a month of treatment, call your doctor.